grokify/chathooks/README.md

 $ pip3 install awscli
 ```

 After installation, you may need to add your Python `bin` directory to your path.
-The following is an example for OS X.
+The following are examples for OS X.

 ```
+$ export PATH=$PATH:/Users/~/Library/Python/2.7/bin
 $ export PATH=$PATH:/Library/Frameworks/Python.framework/Versions/3.6/bin
 ```